RK-UNI-Freiburg/dl_lab_project/README.md

 # dl_lab_project

-The goal of the project Transformers for EEG Data is to assess and analyze the performance of Transformers when applied to EEG data.
+The goal of the project **Transformers for EEG Data** is to assess and analyze the performance of Transformers when applied to EEG data.
 Furthermore, the goal of this project is also to apply ProbTransformers on the same data to handle sequential data better.
-As an extension of the project, it is also expected to apply modern-day Hyperparameter Optimization techniques like Hyperband and BOHB such that we get the best model with the best hyperparameters yielding the best performance on this dataset.
+As an extension of the project, it is also expected to apply modern-day Hyperparameter Optimization techniques like Hyperband and BOHB such that we get the best model with the best hyperparameters yielding the best possible performance on this dataset.

 For more information you can refer to this [Google Doc](https://docs.google.com/document/d/1N7uG7VsaE7LVqsaoxjrBQCio4SGWjhkmxrTy3-VaLP8/edit?usp=sharing) here.

-### Cloning the Repository and Install Dependencies
+### Cloning the Repository and Installing Dependencies
 Please following the below instructions to clone this repository and install the requirements.

 - Open a terminal and move to your workspace.